smharis07/I-Can-Study-Pro/README.md

 # I-Can-Study-Pro
-Hello there, busy bee! (˶> ⤙ <˶)
-Welcome to your new study hive.
-My name is Honey Bun, and I'll be your personal guide on this journey.
-Think of this app not just as a place to take notes, but as a smart partner that helps you understand *how* you learn best.
----
 ### What is .ᐟ Can Stひdy Pro?
 It’s a powerful tool designed to help you organize your studies, track your understanding of different topics, and see your knowledge grow.
 You can structure your learning, identify your